Dr. Rudy Schlaf's Group________________________________________________

 Syllabus: Download here (PDF file)

-EEL 3394: Electronic Materials
+EEL 3394: Electronic Materials (currently offered by different instructor)

 This course is designed to extend basic concepts learned in general chemistry and physics to undergraduate students in electrical and computer science and engineering.
 This will lay the foundation to understand electronic properties of materials used in today's and future electronic devices.
 The basic principles of materials will be studied in order to form a theoretical foundation needed for subsequent electronics and device courses.